 Now with the Nikon Z6II, they have improved the subject tracking to the point where its nearly foolproof.
 Only user error will make it not work!

 Once you learn how to use the Nikon subject tracking mode (simply press the AF-C Auto Area AF Mode and toggle the subject tracking box and it will track people, animals (only cats and dogs for now).
 You can also toggle it on and off to move to a different subject.

 Eye AF is also available in video mode too, which is pretty amazing.

 I am hoping Nikon will continually improve this with firmware updates so that it prioritises the things in the centre of frame as I found it was the only downfall here.
 Sometimes it will track the closest subject regardless of whether its what you want in focus.
 We can work around this by using the subject tracking button, but it would be nice if the camera could figure it out by itself.

 I have used the Sony autofocus and I would say they are pretty close.
+The Sony is honestly a bit more idiot proof and easier to implement, but you just gotta know the workarounds for the Nikon Z way of doing things.
 I could be wrong about other brands, but I do know it’s vastly improved from my D750 and DSLR cameras in general.

 To me that’s more than good enough.

 The eye tracking and autofocus has improved every time they release a firmware update, and ever since firmware 1.20 was released in May 2021 it is been leaps and bounds better.

 Can’t wait for the rumoured update in Oct 2021 to take it to the next level (fingers crossed!)